javadev/LeetCode-in-Java/src/main/java/g0701_0800/s0722_remove_comments/readme.md

 **Output:** ["ab"]

-**Explanation:** The original source string is "a/*comment
-line
-more_comment*/b", where we have bolded the newline characters.
+**Explanation:** The original source string is "a/*comment\nline\nmore_comment*/b", where we have bolded the newline characters.
 After deletion, the implicit newline characters are deleted, leaving the string "ab", which when delimited by newline characters becomes ["ab"].

 **Constraints:**